valeriosillari/zitronenstrasse/README.md

 - **PERFORMANCE**:

-  async / defer js as external JS has some issues on INCOGNITO mode.
+  async / defer js as external JS has some issues on INCOGNITO and NORMAL mode.

   Looks like we have an issue with js map on http domain (http://www.zitronenstrasse.com)